 For all students at the University of Alaska it is important that video material presented have appropriate captioning.

-Typically speaking, since you already have your videos uploaded to YouTube the easiest way is to use the automatic Captioning on YouTube and then make the minor corrections as needed.
+Typically speaking, he easiest way is to use the Automatic Captioning on YouTube and make minor corrections as needed.

-The easiest way to caption a video that you have uploaded on YouTube is to use the auto-captions feature.
-This uses speech recognition software to generate captions from the videos you upload in over 12 different languages.
+The easiest way to caption a video uploaded on YouTube is to use the auto-captions feature.
+This uses speech recognition software to generate captions from videos in over 12 different languages.
 Due to the feature’s inaccuracy, however, it is essential to edit auto-captions after they have been created.

-Once you have uploaded a video to YouTube, click on the down arrow next to the 'Upload' button at the top of the screen and select 'Video Manager'.
-(If you're in the video or it's already one that you've uploaded the Video Manager button will be in the bottom right corner just below the video.)
+After the video has been uploaded to YouTube, click on the down arrow next to the 'Upload' button at the top of the screen and select 'Video Manager'.
+(If already viewing the video or if it has already been uploaded to the Video Manager, the button will be in the bottom right corner just below the video.)

-- In Video Manager, select the down arrow next to the 'Edit' button of the video you would like to caption.
+- In Video Manager, select the down arrow next to the 'Edit' button of the video.

 - Select 'Subtitles and CC' from this down arrow menu.
-(Choose your language and choose default if you 'd like)
+Choose language.

 - Select the Published Captions (Automatic)

-- To the left of the video you will see the auto-generated captions and they should be listed with their corresponding time code stamps.
+- To the left of the video see the auto-generated captions and they should be listed with their corresponding time code stamps.

-- Click on the line you wish to edit and adjust the captions to correct it.
+- Click on a line to edit and adjust captions to correct it.

-- When you have finished editing the captions, click 'Publish' on the upper right corner to save the new version of the captions.
+- When finished, click 'Publish' on the upper right corner to save the new version of the captions.